yaroslav-zhurakovskiy/html-game-builder-script/README.md

    request: "splash" // A sandbox request that will be called every 10 seconds.
 It is equivalent to "sandbox://splash "

+// Inject custom javascript code into your html
+InjectJavaScript:
+    time: atDocumentEnd // Specifies when to inject the code.
+Possible options: atDocumentStart or atDocumentEnd(preferred) .
+    code: // Specifies js code to be inserted document.documentElement.style.webkitUserSelect='none';\n
+        document.documentElement.style.webkitTouchCallout='none';

 ```

 ## Using make